SOFTBALL - Summer 2023

 Registration Form and Fees

 The player's current grade level determines the league they are eligible to participate.
-Pre-K (going into kindergarten fall 2019) and kindergartners will play T-Ball.
-1st, 2nd, and 3rd graders will play Coach-Pitch.
+Pre-K (going into kindergarten fall 2023) and kindergartners play T-Ball.
+1st, 2nd, and 3rd graders play Coach-Pitch.

 Teams will play a six-game, round robin schedule.
-Practices will begin in early May with games beginning the week after Memorial Day weekend.
-Games generally conclude by the end of June.
 All games are played at Hackberry Park.
 Game days listed below.

 Girl's T-Ball Coach-Pitch